hollusam/Password-generator/README.md

 ## Usage

-This code can be used by any company who is looking to analyse their company finances.
+This password generator can be used by users to generate a strong random password between 10 and 64 characters and containing letters, symbols and numbers.

 ## Screenshot